Email Culture Examined: How Inbox Overload, Response Expectations, and CYA CC'ing Shape the Modern Workplace

 Information Overload

-Email creates information overload not just through volume but through the lack of structure and prioritization:
+Email creates information overload not just through volume but through the lack of structure and prioritization.
+The behavioral economics of inbox management is revealing: because emails arrive in a single undifferentiated stream, the brain defaults to treating recency as a proxy for importance.

 • Emails arrive in a single stream that combines urgent requests, informational updates, meeting invitations, newsletters, automated notifications, and spam